TI 83 calculator for statistics > T distribution on a TI 83

 T distribution on a TI 83: Overview

-The T distribution (sometimes called Student’s T distribution) is actually a set of distributions, differentiated by the degrees of freedom (df).
-There’s only a slight difference between the t distribution and a normal curve; In general you use a normal distribution whenever you can.
-But in some situations (like a very small sample), you have to use the t-distribution to find probabilities.
+The T distribution (sometimes called Student’s T) is actually a set of distributions, differentiated by the degrees of freedom (df).
+There’s only a slight difference between the t distribution and a normal distribution; for some situations (like a very small sample), you have to use the t-dist to find probabilities.

 You might be asked to find the area under a T curve, or (like Z scores), you might be given a certain area and asked to find the T score.